aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 If the input encryption context contains any entries with a key beginning with this prefix, the encryption operation MUST yield an error.

+TODO: Potentially remove this as an input until we have a use case which requires it.
+As is, it may be weird that if you specify custom EC if encrypting at this level, it is impossible to use our higher-level clients to decrypt those items (since there isn't a hook to specify additional context at decrypt time).

 ## Output

 ### DynamoDB Item